Krzysztof Kowalczyk wrote:

 The topic is: are there improvements in programming technology (i.e. silver bullets) that can account for an order of magnitude improvements in programmers productivity.

 You are going to write proxy.
 You need to keep a list of connections.
-You estimate to serve about of 100 connections at once.
+You estimate to serve about 100 connections at once.
 Keep this in dynamically allocated hash-lookup dictionary.
 As always do.
 As others do.

 You are going to save a bit of memory using dynamic allocation?
 You are joking?
 1000 connections * 4096k per connection = 4Mb.
 This array will be 4M only.
-You have 4Gb of memory in your high-end server!
+You have gigabytes of memory in your high-end server!

 Yes, Python could be a tool too.
 But who cares?